andyet/face.camp/README.md

 1. Find your development server URL (it should be [http://localhost:8080])
 1. Go to your Slack app's "OAuth & Permissions" settings and add your development server as a redirect url
 1. **(This should work but it doesn't.
 Slack will tell you that you have `redirect_uri did not match any configured URIs`.
 I think this should work but maybe `localhost` isn't a valid redirect uri.
 I also tried this with `ngrok` but I couldn't get that to work either.)**

+### So you want to test on your mobile device

+I'm not totally sure if this works but you'll need to run `npm start -- --https` as well as `CLIENT_ID=1 CLIENT_SECRET=2 npm run functions:start`.
+If the above issue with `redirect_uri` is fixed, then you should be able to go to `https://YOUR_COMPUTER_IP:8080` (you can find this in the output from `npm start`) and everything should work.
+Does it?
+I'm not sure, I have to check on the Slack `redirect_uri` thing first.

 ## Building for Production